Mark Higgie: Background and career

-Higgie served as international advisor to the Hon Tony Abbott MP, both when Abbott was Leader of the Opposition (2010–2013) and when he was Prime Minister (2013–2014).
+He was international advisor to the Hon Tony Abbott MP, both when Abbott was Leader of the Opposition (2010–2013) and when he was Prime Minister (2013–2014).
 Together with the relevant shadow ministers and their staff, he coordinated the Liberal-National coalition's international, defence and immigration policies (including foreign affairs, trade, veterans' affairs and ethnic affairs) at its campaign headquarters in Melbourne at both the 2010 and 2013 federal elections.

 In the 2013 national power survey of the Financial Review, Higgie was listed fourth on its Defence Strategies sectoral list.
 Greg Sheridan, foreign editor at The Australian, to whom Higgie has been seen as close, described Higgie as a 'highly regarded professional' with good connections among Coalition politicians.